Citizenship and Immigration Status Requirements for all Programs

 Worker Responsibilities - WAC 388-424-0007

 Obtain evidence of armed services or veteran status.
-For those veterans who are Hmong or Highland Lao who fought with the U.S. in Southeast Asia, have the veteran or family member sign the statement in Appendix III
+For those veterans who are Hmong or Highland Lao who fought with the U.S. in Southeast Asia, have the veteran or family member sign the following statement:

 Citizenship and Alien Status - Work Quarters